 “Combing Her Golden Hair” is regarded as another of Jinty’s classics and was one of her most popular and enduring stories.
 It can also be regarded as one of her most unconventional ones.
 It takes established formulas in girls’ comics and then turns them completely inside-out.
 And it does this with a conclusion that takes readers completely by surprise because it is not what they expected.

 We have seen the formulas in this story used in so many serials: a strict guardian who never lets their charge have any fun or be herself; a guardian who imposes bizarre and unfair sanctions because they seem to have such an enormous chip on their shoulder for some reason; a shy girl who gets more confident when she acquires an object with strange powers, but it may come with a price; and a good old fashioned mystery that is just begging to be unravelled.
 The mystery here is the mystery of Tamsin’s mother.
-It is not hard to guess that the mother has something to do with the strict gran being the way she is.
+It is not hard to guess that the mother has something to do with why gran’s strictness is so extreme.
 When the comb appears, the plot thickens even further.
 If it has a connection with the mystery mother, it drops a hint that there is something supernatural about the mother.
 And whatever it is, it is clearly connected with swimming, the sea, and all the other things that gran seems to go all out to squelch in Tamsin.